Shagun20-03/coursera-test/README.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown is a lightweight and easy-to-use syntax for styling your writing.Created by John Gruber in 2004, Markdown is now one of the world's most popular markup languages.
+Using Markdown is different than using a WYSIWYG editor.
  It includes conventions for

 ```markdown
 Syntax highlighted code block